Adiabatic hydrodynamization and quasinormal modes of nonthermal attractors

 Here, we give an example.
 For simplicity we choose $\kappa=1$ by fixing the amplitude of $\ps{g}(\ps{\chi})$, see also Eq.~\eqref{eq: Ias in fs}.
 Consider only the two lowest QNMs, then the solution to Eq.~\eqref{eq: Boltzmann rescaled} to second order in the $c_n$ is

 Similar nonlinear solutions have been considered in the context of black hole QNMs \cite{Carballo:2025ajx,Arnaudo:2025bnm}.
 There transient effects are studied, based on the fact that the QNMs are the eigenvalues of a non-normal operator.
 We anticipate that aspects of these findings could apply in the context of NTFP QNMs.
-To this end, a more careful investigation of the non-normality of the linearized operator in Eq.~\eqref{eq: eigenvalue equation} is necessary.

 \textbf{\emph{Comparison to Adiabatic Hydrodynamization results.--}} Having constructed the QNM solutions in the linear and nonlinear regimes, we are now in a position to make an explicit connection with the results from the AH framework.
 While QNMs describe the decay directly onto the NTFP, the excited states of AH quantify the decay to the ground state, which itself evolves towards the NTFP via the evolution of $\AH{A}(\tau)$.
 To connect these pictures, we need to examine the behavior of $\AH{A}(\tau)$ close to the scaling solution as given by Eqs.~\eqref{eq: AH G-A} and~\eqref{eq: AH frame}.
 No general solution exists but we can construct one perturbatively in the excited states.
 We show that the resulting solution is exactly the non-linear solution in terms of QNMs we found above, Eq.~\eqref{eq: nonlinear solution 2 QNMs}.